 The Bureau of Vital Statistics can now issue certified copies of Birth Certificates for everyone born in the state of Ohio.
 Ohio is an “open record” state, and vital records (births and deaths) are considered to be public records by the State of Ohio.
 This means that anyone who can submit the basic facts of a certificate may request a copy of it.

 You do not need identification such as a driver’s license or social security card to get a birth or death certificate.
-You may fill out attached form prior to arrival.
+You may fill out the form below prior to arrival.

 9:00 am – 12:00 pm 1:00 pm – 4:00 pm Monday-Friday except holidays